JimJamJamie/BinaryAdder/README.md

 # BinaryAdder
-Simple Python implementation of a 2-bit binary adder circuit.
+Python implementation of a simple 2-bit binary adder circuit.